CtrlK

 Trigger Term Quality

-Includes natural trigger phrases like 'scan API security', 'check for vulnerabilities', 'audit API security', plus domain terms like 'injection', 'broken auth', 'data exposure'.
-These are terms users would naturally use when seeking this capability.
+Includes good natural trigger terms: 'scan API security', 'check for vulnerabilities', 'audit API security', plus domain terms like 'injection', 'broken auth', 'data exposure'.
+These are phrases users would naturally say.

 3 / 3